guide to 1,600 beautiful, natural places for a dip in the US and

 BEST SWIMMING HOLE SCENES IN MOVIES -

 ABOUT THE WEBMASTERS

 Tom Hillegass has explored natural areas both near and far from his home in Alexandria, Virginia for over 35 years.
 With a patient wife and enthusiastic children, he has learned by experience how to have exciting (but comfortable) outdoor experiences.
 A pleasant swimming hole has cooled many a warm day for him.
-Tom is a retired engineer and a dabbler in idle pursuits far and wide; in the East- canoeing, hiking and camping; in the West - exploring deserts, mountains, river rafting and soaking in hot springs - and electric bass rock/blues whenever possible.
+Tom is a retired engineer and a dabbler in idle pursuits far and wide; in the East- canoeing, hiking and camping; in the West - exploring deserts, mountains, river rafting and soaking in hot springs.

 Dave Hajdasz owns and operates a financial services firm in Connecticut.
 He's an avid outdoor enthusiast who has enjoyed exploring fun and unique places such as caves, waterfalls and remote forests for the past 25 years.
 He's an experienced rock climber, kayaker, hiker, mountain biker and trout fisherman, though he always manages to get in a bit of swimming no matter where he goes.
 He holds the unusual distinction of swimming in 12 different natural bodies of water (one each month) in New England during the course of a year.